 After that was settled, Ron and Hermione retold their adventures buying quills and chocolate, while Harry ate lunch and drank his butterbeer and Tonks watched.

-After a nice lunch, Harry and his friends walked back to Hogwarts, escorted by Tonks, who left them at the front gate.
-They went first to Gryffindor tower to deposit their purchases and then headed to the library with their backpacks to do research for an upcoming essay.
+After a nice lunch, they walked back to Hogwarts, escorted by Tonks, who left them at the front gate.
+They went first to Gryffindor tower to deposit their purchases and then headed to the library to do research for an upcoming essay.
 After two hours Harry and Ron left to go to Quidditch practice, while Hermione remained behind at the library.
-Quidditch went well and then it was time for dinner, so Harry and Ron went up to their dorm room to change.

-Harry grabbed his backpack and ran off to the room of requirement.
+Free of Ron, Harry ran at full speed to the room of requirement.
 The door was already there waiting for him, which meant Draco was inside.
 Harry opened the door and found their usual lilac beach and began his search for Draco.
-Harry didn't see any movement in the ocean or the forest, so he walked into the hut.
-Draco's school bag was there, so Harry set his backpack down on the coffee table next to it.
-Harry searched the hut, but didn't find Draco.
-But when Harry was checking the nursery, he noticed that there was a new door off of the hallway, on the left after the door to the sitting room.
-The door to the new room was cracked open and Harry slowly went inside.
+Draco wasn't in any of their usual rooms inside the hut, but when Harry was checking the nursery, he noticed that there was a new door off of the hallway, on the left after the door to the sitting room.
+The door to the new room was cracked open.
 It was a study with a large wooden desk looking out on the lilac forest.
+There was a second wall with open windows that looked out on the dining patio and now that Harry was inside the hut looking out, he realized that the hut must be just a bit wider in the front, extending out into the lilac forest as much as the nursery did.

 Draco was lying with his head on the desk on top of parchment and several open books.
 As Harry walked towards his boyfriend, he looked around to see more of the usual Hawaiian décor, but also shelf after shelf of books lining the two walls without windows.
-And there was a large wooden inlay of a dragon in the middle of the room.
+Between the bookcases and the large windows, it was hard to tell what color the walls were painted, but the floor made up for that, because there was a large wooden inlay of a dragon in the middle of the room.

 This room was Draco's study and that made Harry stop and think about just what sort of person would take a chance to make anything in the world and choose a study.
 'Hermione's type of person,' Harry finally concluded thinking that his best friend and his boyfriend had far more in common than either would ever admit.